nwutils/nwjs-shell-builder/README.md

+> This repository is in maintainance mode.
+Bug fixes will be provided on a best effort basis.
+If you use this project, please consider contributing back.

 # nwjs application shell builder and packager

-:rotating_light: **NOTE!** This repository in no longer maintained **if you are looking for something similar and maintained** please check-out https://github.com/lgodard/nwjs-node-packager which allows to package (linux, win, osx) nwjs app with optionally binary V8 snapshot to protect/obfuscate sources.

 What's in here: